Can I go to a class even if I'm short/out of shape/color blind/unlucky/clumsy/etc?

 Monitor your own energy levels and don’t attempt something difficult or new if you are too tired to do it safely (or to come down properly).

 If you are an existing aerial student, you can attend Open Aerial to practice skills you have already learned in class on your own.
 An aerial instructor will be present to ensure everyone’s safety, but they will not be teaching new tricks or skills.
 Dos and Don'ts for Open Aerial:

 Alcohol/Drugs: Arriving under the influence of alcohol or drugs that affect your focus and concentration is prohibited.

 Drops: Drops are allowed with the express permission and direct supervision of an instructor.

 Skill Sharing: Students are not permitted, under any circumstances, to teach any movement, pose, sequence, or skill to another student.
 This is known as skill sharing and is strictly prohibited.

 Safety Equipment: Students are required to always have a mat under them anytime they are doing an activity or skill where their feet leave the ground.

 Attire: Dress appropriately for the apparatus you are working on and include: close-fitting workout clothes that cover legs and underarms, no jewelry, grommets, long/sharp nails or any other objects that can snag or tear the equipment.

-Partner/Doubles: Students are prohibited from doubles/partner aerial work unless both participants have completed Double Up or have completed a private training lesson on partner safety with their coach
+Partner/Doubles: Students are prohibited from doubles/partner aerial work unless both participants have completed a doubles class or workshop or have completed a private training lesson on partner safety with their coach.

 YouTube/Instagram "Training": Students are not allowed to practice skills or drops that they "learned" from YouTube, Instagram or any other book, video, etc. If a student wants to learn a skill that they saw online, they can email the link to the instructor and request that skill be taught during class or in a private lesson.